Kntnt/kntnt-instant-pages/README.md

 This plugin uses the lightweight (1 kB) [instant.page](https://instant.page/) script for just-in-time preloading for faster user navigation – it preloads a page right before a user clicks on it.

-The plugin is designed to work alongside the Speculation Rules API.
-If the Speculation Rules plugin is active and the browser supports it, instant.page will not be loaded, deferring to the native browser implementation instead.
+The plugin is designed to work alongside the [Speculative Loading](https://wordpress.org/plugins/speculation-rules/) plugin.
+If the Speculative Loading plugin is activated and and the browser supports the [Speculation Rules API](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API), instant.page will not be loaded, deferring to the native browser implementation instead.

 ## Requirements

-- WordPress 5.0 or higher (due to JavaScript module handling)
+- WordPress 5.0 or higher
 - PHP 8.0 or higher
 - Modern browsers that support JavaScript modules